forest-d/DendriteLLM/README.md

 # DendriteLLM Interface

-A powerful web application that transforms linear AI chat conversations into navigable tree structures, solving the "context rot" problem where conversations become unfocused due to tangents and accumulated information.
+Application for tree-based conversations with LLMs, solving the context rot problem where conversations become unfocused due to tangents and accumulated junk.
 Create branches, explore different conversation paths, and maintain clean context isolation throughout your AI interactions.

 ## ✨ Features